brunoton/return-to-consciousness/complete-essay.md

 Nahm, M., & Greyson, B. (2009).
 Terminal lucidity in patients with chronic schizophrenia and dementia: A survey of the literature. *Journal of Nervous and Mental Disease*, 197(12), 942-944.

-Nahm, M., & Greyson, B. (2009).
-Already in your list.
-Core survey of the literature.

 Nahm, M., & Greyson, B. (2010).
 Terminal lucidity in people with mental illness and other conditions: A review and implications for research.
 Journal of Nervous and Mental Disease, 198(7), 498–506.

 Nahm, M. (2013).
 Terminal lucidity: A review and a case collection.
 Archives of Gerontology and Geriatrics, 57(2), 138–142.